The Vegas Painters Guarantee. License #53359

 If your contractor is licensed and the contractor does not honor his work you have the right to make a formal complaint against the contractor for up to 4 years.
 The contractor’s board will investigate and if the contractor is found to have unacceptable workmanship the board will make the contractor fix it.

 Look out For Non-Licensed people who say they are a contractor.

 What are your remedies if you hire a non-licensed person and their work is unsatisfactory?
 First, you will not get any help from the State Contractor’s Board.
 You are on your own.
 What can you do?

-Hire an attorney and sue, this of course cost money and take time.
+Hire an attorney and sue, this of course cost money and takes time.
 Not worth the aggravation.
 In addition, if he did not follow the law, he most likely will not have insurance.
 If he causes damage or if he gets hurt on your property, your insurance will have to cover it all.

 Residential Construction Recovery Fund.

 This fund makes money available to you if you are damaged financially by a project performed on your residence pursuant to a contract and if the damage resulted from certain specified violations of Nevada law by a licensed contractor.
-This of Course will take effect if the contractor fails to return to make repairs.
+This of course will take effect if the contractor fails to return to make repairs.